-I had a post yesterday on Orthopreneurs Facebook page that involved a local GP who wanted to convert one of the referred new patients I sent to him into a veneer case and never even discussed it with me.
+I had a post yesterday in the Orthopreneurs Facebook group that involved a local GP who wanted to convert one of the referred new patients I sent to him into a veneer case and never even discussed it with me.
 It sparked a lot of emotion on our Facebook page.
 Answers varied from “I’d never refer to that doctor again” to “no more lunches” and other responses that showed how upset those on the thread were about what happened.

 The responses illustrate how easy it is to get upset when someone does something you don’t like.
 But, it’s super important to keep in mind that the best business leaders don’t allow emotion to get in the way of their decisions.
 As a society, we value those who “have it under control”.
 The brash, emotionally driven CEO typically doesn’t last very long because it’s generally recognized that emotionally driven responses are generally not correct.